hanzamzamy/DSEC_Object-Detection/dataset/readme.md

 ## Exported Dataset

 Because the training process has done in Kaggle, the dataset also uploaded and can be accessed via this link: [Oreo Cookie Detection on Kaggle](https://www.kaggle.com/datasets/rayhanzamzamy/oreo-cookie-detection).

+## FAQ

+**Q: Why are many objects in dataset centered in the image?
+Doesn’t this limit model generalization?**

+**A:**
+We intentionally center many objects in our dataset to capture the full range of orientations without positional bias.
+Here's how we handle it:

+- **Balanced Design**: Approximately 50% of the dataset features centered objects with varying orientations, while the other 50% has fully random positions and orientations.

+- **Supervised Diversity**: Even the randomized data is supervised to ensure it covers all possible scenarios.

+- **Efficient Augmentation**: We use the **Ultralytics** Python library, which integrates **Albumentations** for fast, in-memory data augmentation (like shifts, scales, and rotations).

+- **Performance over Disk Loading**: Adding more positional variety by manually sourcing disk images increases dataset size and load time, whereas Albumentations keeps training fast and efficient.

+- **Final Outcome**: Despite some data starting centered, the model sees diverse, augmented data during training.
+This can be verified from the spread in the training log and the model’s performance.